4ngryR4v3n/fluffy-fiesta/Documentation/OS Setup/Kali.md

 `PermitRootLogin yes.`

+Enable the ssh server to automatically launch on startup

+`systemctl enable ssh`

 Restart the ssh server

 `service ssh restart`

+#### Transfer the image via scp

 From the host machine, run

-`scp -r root@GUEST_IP:~/live-build/images/kali-linux-gnome-rolling-amd64.iso C:\kali-linux-gnome-rolling-amd64.iso`
+`scp root@GUEST_IP:~/live-build-config/images/kali-linux-gnome-rolling-amd64.iso C:\Users\USERNAME\Desktop\kali-linux-gnome-rolling-amd64.iso`

+The ISO image should now be on the desktop.
 If an error appears stating that remote host identification has failed, run

 `ssh-keygen -R GUEST_IP`